Elizabeth Fuentes Leone

 The 424 Error Eating Your MCP Agents

-Your AI agent just called an MCP tool that talks to an external API.
+Your agent calls an MCP tool that talks to an external API.
 Fifteen seconds pass.
 Thirty seconds.
-Then a cryptic 424 Failed Dependency error kills the entire workflow.
-Your user sees nothing useful.
-Your logs show nothing helpful.
-This is the MCP timeout problem, and it silently kills agent-to-tool integrations.
-The problem runs deeper than you expect.
-MCP tools are black boxes to the calling agent, with no visibility into what is happening on the other side.
-An estimated 43% of MCP tool failures in production trace back to timeout issues.
-A single slow external API call cascades into full agent workflow failure.
-Default timeout configurations are rarely appropriate for real-world API latencies.
-And 300-second hangs consume resources while providing zero user feedback.
-The async handleId pattern provides a clean solution. start_long_job initiates the operation and returns a job ID immediately (sub-second response). check_job_status allows the agent to poll for results at controlled intervals.
-The agent remains responsive and can perform other work while waiting.
-Failed or stalled jobs are detected and handled gracefully with clear error states.
-Four simulation scenarios cover the full spectrum: fast (2s), slow (15s), unresponsive (300s), and failing APIs.
-You'll walk away with: • A working FastMCP server implementing the async handleId pattern with job tracking • MCP debugging techniques for identifying timeout root causes in production • Production-ready job tracking with status management and cleanup strategies • your MCP client integration patterns for connecting agents to async MCP tools This talk builds a complete MCP server live on stage, simulating four real-world API behavior scenarios.
-Instead of theoretical architecture diagrams, you will see actual 424 errors occur and then watch the async pattern eliminate them.
+Then a cryptic 424 Failed Dependency error kills the whole workflow.
+The user sees nothing useful, your logs show nothing helpful.
+MCP tools are black boxes to the calling agent, so one slow API call cascades into full failure, and 300-second hangs burn resources with zero feedback.
+The async handleId pattern fixes it. start_long_job kicks off the operation and returns a job ID instantly. check_job_status lets the agent poll for results at controlled intervals while staying responsive.
+Failed or stalled jobs surface as clear error states.
+The talk builds a complete FastMCP server live, simulating four API behaviors: fast (2s), slow (15s), unresponsive (300s), and failing.
+You watch real 424 errors happen, then watch the pattern turn 300-second hangs into sub-4-second responses.
+You'll walk away with: • A FastMCP server implementing the async handleId pattern with job tracking • MCP debugging techniques for finding timeout root causes in production • Production job tracking with status management and cleanup • Client patterns for connecting agents to async MCP tools

 Outline: • The 424 Problem • MCP Server Architecture • Async HandleId Pattern • Production Integration • Advanced Patterns and Wrap-Up

-Outline: • The Token Waste Problem • DebounceHook - Detect and Block Duplicates • Clear SUCCESS/FAILED States - Prevention by Design • LimitToolCounts - Hard Ceiling Enforcement • Production Patterns and Wrap-Up
+Outline: • The Token Waste Problem • DebounceHook: Detect and Block Duplicates • Clear SUCCESS/FAILED States: Prevention by Design • LimitToolCounts: Hard Ceiling Enforcement • Production Patterns and Wrap-Up

 Multimodal AI Agents with Long-Term Memory